MoarCoding/tidig-autofill/README.md

 Bookmarklet that automatically enters worked hours into consid's time reporting system

 ## Usage:
-  - Copy the complete contents of this file and create a bookmarklet using it
+  - Copy the complete contents of tidig_autofill.js and create a bookmarklet using it
   - Go to tidig.consid.net
   - Make sure that the shown time period is in the month being reported
   - Click the bookmark you created